NikitOK11/Personal_Project/README.md

 - `BluetoothA2DPSink.h` for bluetooth connectivity and reading audio tracks metadata

 ## Usage instructions :newspaper:
-For correct work, follow these steps:

 1. Connect the ESP32 via USB to your computer
 2. Run the python script in your IDE
 3. Restart your ESP32 via RST button

 Now make sure, that your ESP32 is connected to Wi-Fi.
-If is, you will see the main menu of software on your OLED screen.
+If it is, you will see the main menu of software on your OLED screen.
 Use the following commands to control the software:

-1. 'Enter' - enters the active app
+1. `Enter` - enters the current active app
-2. '
+2. `Back` - returns to the main menu
+3. `